jupyter/governance/linux-proposal.md

 NumFOCUS team success.

 We will work out a transition plan between NF and the LF Charities that will minimize disruption to the projects.
-There may be some funds that are simpler to wind down through NF and some that are easier to move to the LF Charities.
+For exampe, there may be some funds that are simpler to wind down through NF and some that are easier to move to the LF Charities.